 Contractor: Louis Ruther, R E Price, F D Bayless, H C Grotewohl, F H Carter, D R Mills, Samuel Murdock, S T Woodward, R Richardson, Oliver Wade, Isaac Haves, Charles Schoch, Anton Kramer, R L Freeman, P C Young, Wolfgang Schmidt, August Borman, P H Mullen, C F Sterns, James Partch, George Meyer, Jacob Stemmer, John Becker, O F Davis, A B Moreland, E W Stewart, John Partch, Adolph Papin, F Wheeland, Thomas Commungs, W A Preston, J M Snedigar and B S Whitney.

 Description: The building faces southeast and is a two story red colored brick, wood and limestone structure.
-The building has a square white wood clock tower on the center of the roof.
+The building is located on landscaped grounds in the center of Elkader.
+The building has a square white colored wood clock tower on the center of the roof.
 The main entrance is on the east side.
 The eaves of the building extend outwards.
-In 1867 a red colored brick building was constructed for the clerk and treasure, and the current courthouse was added onto that existing structure.
+In 1867 a red colored brick building was constructed for the clerk and treasurer.
+The current courthouse built in 1877 to 1878 was added onto the east side of the old structure.
 The clock tower was added in 1896.
 The contractor was William F Fuelling of Farmersberg.

 Old County Courthouse – Guttenberg